 Do Check Charger, Adapter etc. – Don’t forget, just about everything that comes with the phone will be with electrical plugs for Thai electricity.
 If you’re going to be using the phone outside Thailand, make sure you buy an adapter before you leave the store, so you can easily recharge it when you go on to another country or back home.

-Buying a cheap and good cell phone (mobile) in Bangkok, Thailand is dead easy.
+Buying a cheap cell phone (mobile) in Bangkok, Thailand is dead easy.
 Just follow these dos and don’ts before you set off to shop for one and you should have no problems.